ernoufv/upgraded-react-redux-i18n/README.md

 ## Supported localize options

-The localize component and helper support all date formatting options as provided by the Javascript `moment` library.
-For the full list of options, see http://momentjs.com/docs/#/displaying/format/.
+The localize component and helper support all date formatting options as provided by the Javascript `date-fns` library.

 For number formatting, the localize component and helper support all options as provided by the Javascript built-in `Intl.NumberFormat` object.
 For the full list of options, see https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat.